metamorph-inc/cpython/Doc/library/random.rst

    If *a* is not ``None`` or an :class:`int` or a :class:`long`, then ``hash(a)`` is used instead.
-Note that the hash values for some types are nondeterministic when :envvar:`PYTHONHASHSEED` is enabled.
+Note that the hash values for some types are nondeterministic when :envvar:`OMPYTHONHASHSEED` is enabled.

    .. versionchanged:: 2.4
       formerly, operating system resources were not used.